goodekat/WhoseEgg/to-do-list.md

 - Fixed problem with Excel
 - Added TOCs to help page tabs
 - Added tab with information on random forest
+- Highlight the search feature (especially for helping to find observations with typos) -- added to tips

 ## To do

 Meeting with collaborators:

-- Create a list of questions for the group
+- **Create a list of questions for the group**
-- Prepare slides for meeting
+- **Prepare slides for meeting**
-- Highlight the search feature (especially for helping to find observations with typos) -- added to tips

 Overview page: